Huguitis/aoi.js-documentation/src/functions/Calling/autoCompleteRespond.md

 ## Example(s)

-Create the slash-commands: (please note that you require the `events: ["onMessage", "onInteractionCreate"]` callback in your main file)
+Create the slash-commands: (please note that you require the `events: ["onMessage", "onInteractionCreate"]` event in your main file)

 ```javascript